Ten Ways Governor Bill Lee’s executive order is breaking down barriers for Tennesseans during the COVID-19 crisis

 Americans for Prosperity – Tennessee State Director Tori Venable commended Lee’s response to COVID-19:

-Governor Lee’s decision to use his emergency power to eliminate the red tape and increase access to critical health care services will help every Tennessean, especially the most vulnerable.
-These are common-sense steps that puts our state in a better position to meet the health care needs of Tennesseans.
+Governor Lee’s decision to use his emergency power to eliminate unnecessary red tape and increase access to critical health care services will help every Tennessean, especially the most vulnerable.
+These are common-sense steps that put our state in a better position to meet the health care needs of Tennesseans.

 Tennessee has set a great example for other states to follow as they respond in the wake of the coronavirus pandemic.